 ARES groups have actively engaged in the following steps so that they have the ability to perform certain actions and meet their objectives.
-Further, a goal of the ARES program is to ensure that program participants continue to improve and develop additional capabilities for serving the needs of partners.
+Further, a goal of the ARES program is to ensure that program participants continue to improve and develop additional capabilities for serving the public directly or in support of the needs of partners.

 - Net operations and traffic passing provide experience in on-the-air operating, including net procedures and routines that are easily learned and adopted.
-Experience resulting from regular net participation ensures that established procedures and routines for net participation become rote practices for participants. - The Amateur Radio discipline of DXing (contacting distant stations) offers ways of improving skills in operating under adverse conditions like interference (QRM) and static (QRN).
-The skills involved in copying transmissions subject to severe noise levels or interference come only through the actual experience of operating under severe conditions.
-Contacting DX stations, even occasionally, offers the unique experience necessary for skill level improvement.
+Experience resulting from regular net participation ensures that established procedures and routines for net participation become rote practices for participants.
+The skills involved in copying transmissions subject to severe noise levels or interference come only through the actual experience of operating under severe conditions. - Effective exercises offer scenarios to practice for hazards and threats.

-- Radiosport, also known as "contesting," teaches ways to operate with a fixed format at high contact rates.
-Learning a fixed routing plan and employing common practices and terminology sets the expectations for network participants so they can anticipate the procedures used by the net and more readily adapt to the net routines. - Effective exercises offer locally developed scenarios to practice for hazards and threats.
 Having an established written policy relating to the most likely emergency scenarios allows ARES participants to understand the procedures for activating for a given situation.
 Severe weather events may be quite different from a wildfire, for example, requiring contact with different agencies and different skill sets from ARES participants.
 A well-written emergency communications plan greatly simplifies activation procedures and ensures that smaller items are not inadvertently overlooked. - Emergency and disaster response provides experience with actual pressures and changing requirements found in such environments.
-Having the opportunity to participate in emergency or disaster response offers one with valuable lessons and experiences.
+Having the opportunity to participate in emergency or disaster response offers the ARES member valuable lessons and experiences.
 Therefore, it is important for those involved in the response to participate in the After-Action Reports (AAR) and debriefing process, so that all participants can learn from those who have operated in emergency conditions.
-Careful attention to details and retention of notes is an important part of completing this important educational task.
+Careful attention to details and retention of notes is an important part of completing this important educational task. - The knowledge, understand and ability to operates various available field resources for communicating, such as VHF, UHF, HF, repeaters, accepted simplex frequencies, and local/regional HF networks as well as integrating messaging networks such as high-speed multimedia (HSMM) networks, the National Traffic System (NTS), and NTS-Digital (NTSD),